 Enjoy the Spring Beauty

 Spring is one of our favorite times of the year at Disneyland.
 The park is exploding with colorful flowers, vibrant Tabebuia trees and new life.
 There are often baby ducklings underfoot — Lily can watch them for hours!
-Slow down and take in the scenery, while you include the parks' gorgeous flower arangements in your photo-ops.
-You can even purchase spring-themed balloons for your photo op.
-Take some time to appreciate the beauty of spring break at Disneyland!
-Have a hoppy spring break!
+Slow down and take in the scenery, while you include the parks' gorgeous flower arrangements in your photo-ops.
+You can even purchase spring-themed balloons for your photo-op.
+Take some time to appreciate the beauty of springtime in Disneyland and have a hoppy spring break!

 Are you headed to the Disneyland Resort for spring break?
 Be sure to buy your discount Disneyland Resort tickets and make theme park reservations as soon as possible.
 Have any tips to share?
 Let us know in the comments below!